-Ms. Adriana Dantas is an international lawyer who heads the Compliance, Internal Investigations and White Collar Practices of Lefosse LLP.
-Adriana holds a Ph.D. in International Economic Law from University of Sao Paulo (2008), title obtained with the highest distinction, and was a Fulbright Visiting Scholar at Georgetown University Law School (2006-2007).
-She obtained a Master of Laws (L.L.M.) with Merit from University of London, King’s College (2001) and was a Chevening Scholar, British Council (2000-2001).
-She obtained a J.D. degree from University of Brasilia in 1999.
-She has served as member of Petrobras Independent Board Committee on Integrity between 2019 and June 2022, period during which she was the managing and founding partner of Adriana Dantas LLP.
-She also practices in International Trade Law, where she represents companies and associations in international disputes, particularly disputes before the WTO Dispute Settlement Body.
-Adriana has written on issues of international anti-corruption law and enforcement, and on international trade law; a frequent speaker in international conferences.
-She has also served as a partner and head of the Compliance and International Trade Practices of BMA Attorneys at Law (2008-2011), and a Foreign Counsel at King & Spalding LLP (2008-2011)
+Ms. Dantas served as member of Petrobras Independent Board Committee on Integrity between 2019 and June 2022, period during which she was the managing and founding partner of Adriana Dantas LLP.
+She has written on issues of international anti-corruption law and enforcement, and on international trade law.
+She has also served as a partner and head of the Compliance and International Trade Practices of BMA Attorneys at Law (2012-2019) and as a Foreign Counsel at King & Spalding LLP (2007-2012).
+She worked as a consultant on international dispute settlement for the United Nations Conference on Trade and Development and for the World Trade Organization.

 Juan Carlos De la Hoz is the Country Representative at the Inter-American Development Bank (IDB) Country Office in Ecuador.
 Prior to Ecuador he was Country representative in Barbados (since 2016) and worked as Chief of Operations in IDB’s Brazil and Mexico Country Offices.
 Juan Carlos De la Hoz has over 20 years’ experience with the IDB, having joined the staff in 1999 as Senior Social Development Specialist with a particular focus on Health.
 From 2005 to 2006 he served as Division Chief (a.i) of the Social Programs Division in the Regional Operations Department.
 He is a Medical Doctor and received a M.Sc. in Health Economics from the University of York in the U.K.

-Mr. Parrish is an independent compliance and investigations consultant.
-He frequently conducts investigations into allegations of wrongdoing in Latin America, including fraud, corruption, collusion, financial misstatements, price-fixing, self-dealing and other related forms of misconduct.
-Between 2015-2023, Mr. Parrish was a Senior Managing Director at FTI Consulting, where he was the practice leader for investigations and intelligence gathering in Latin America.
-Mr. Parrish previously practiced law at Cleary Gottlieb (New York) and White & Case (São Paulo, Miami).
-He holds a J.D.degree from the Columbia University School of Law, where he was a Harlan Fiske Stone Scholar.
-Mr. Parrish also received an M.A. degree in International Economics and Latin American Studies from The Johns Hopkins School of Advanced International Studies (SAIS) and a B.A. from the University of Texas.
+Gavin Parrish is an independent compliance and investigations consultant.
+He conducts investigations into allegations of wrongdoing in Latin America, including fraud, corruption, collusion, financial misstatements, price-fixing, and self-dealing.
+Mr. Parrish also serves as a part-time staff attorney at Texas RioGrande Legal Aid, one of the largest legal aid organizations in the United States that provides free civil legal services to Texas residents along the entire Texas-Mexico border.
+Between 2015-2023, he was a Senior Managing Director at FTI Consulting, where he was the practice leader for investigations and intelligence gathering in Latin America.
+He previously practiced law at Cleary Gottlieb (New York) and White & Case (Sao Paulo and Miami).
+Mr. Parrish holds a J.D. from the Columbia University School of Law, an M.A. in International Economics and Latin American Studies from The Johns Hopkins School of Advanced International Studies, and a B.A. from the University of Texas.
 In 1997, he was a Fulbright Scholar in Argentina.

-Mrs. Robert is a lawyer and, holds a master’s on International Economic Law from the Sorbonne University in Paris and is the author of several publications on international trade matters.
+Mrs. Robert is a lawyer and holds a master’s in International Economic Law from the Sorbonne University, in Paris, and is the author of several publications on international trade matters.

 Janne Sevanto is the Treasurer of IDB Invest, the private sector arm of the IDB Group.
 He oversees the corporation’s funding, liquid asset management, local currency financing and its balance sheet management activities.
 Janne has over 20 years of experience in development finance across treasury, business, and products areas.